 The Croatian Pension Insurance Institute (HZMO) handles the right to child allowance, while the Ministry of Labour, Pension System, Family and Social Policy oversees the implementation of the Act.

 The right to the child allowance may be granted to a parent, foster parent, guardian, stepparent, grandparent and a person to whom a child is entrusted for custody and care on the basis of the decision of a body competent for social welfare affairs.
 The child allowance may be granted to a parentless young adult child in regular schooling.

-The child allowance applies to all children actually supported by the beneficiary: for children born in or out of wedlock and for adopted children or step-children, as well as for supported grandchildren and other children without parents.
+The child allowance applies to all children actually supported by the beneficiary: for children born in wedlock, out of wedlock, for adopted children or stepchildren, for supported grandchildren and other children without parents.